-A Sharptail snake is small in size and about the same thickness as a pencil.
+A sharptail snake is small in size and about the same thickness as a pencil.
 Females are larger than males.
 This snake normally measures about 12 inches, but some grow longer.
 The longest this snake can measure is 19 inches.
 They weigh around five ounces.
-As a comparison, a 12-inch long Sharptail snake would be equal in length to four-fifths of a single bowling pin.
+For comparison, a 12-inch long sharp-tailed snake would be equal in length to four-fifths of a single bowling pin.
 A snake weighing five ounces is equal in weight to an average baseball.

-It’s not uncommon for these snakes to be mistaken for garter snakes.
-Garters and Sharptail snakes are both small snakes, though garter snakes are longer.
-They are both non-venomous, have dark scales, and include slugs as part of their diet.
-One of the biggest differences between these two snakes is a garter snake doesn’t have a sharp tail and has a lifespan of up to just five years in the wild.
-Also, garter snakes give live birth to their young while Sharptail snakes lay eggs.
+It’s common for these snakes to be mistaken for garter snakes.
+Garters and sharp-tailed snakes are both small, though garter snakes are longer.
+They are both non-venomous, have dark scales, and include slugs in their diet.
+One of the biggest differences between these two snakes is a garter snake doesn’t have a sharp tail.
+Also, garter snakes give live birth to their young while sharp-tailed snakes lay eggs.

 This snake is small in size and non-venomous, so it has very few ways to defend itself against predators.
 Their most powerful defense is their ability to hide under rocks and in tiny crevices where predators can’t reach them.
 If this snake is grabbed by a predator, it whips its spiny tail back and forth at the animal.
 Though this doesn’t cause injury, it can startle the predator allowing the snake a few extra seconds to slip away.

-Sharptail snakes are shy and non-aggressive.
-Oftentimes, they will try to slither for cover at any sign of a threat.
+Sharp-tailed snakes are shy and non-aggressive.
+Oftentimes, they will slither for cover at any sign of a threat.
 A person who manages to catch one of these quick snakes is likely to see it roll into a ball in their hand as opposed to trying to bite.